uthayacloud/AndroidInAppBilling/README.md

 If the project doesn't have any GitHub Releases you can use the short commit hash or 'anyBranch-SNAPSHOT' as the version.

 Step 3.
-Add below line to your activity:
+Add below line to your activity

   @Override
     public void onActivityResult(int requestCode, int resultCode, Intent data) {
         super.onActivityResult(requestCode, resultCode, data);